WLRT-2025/WLRT/META/WLRT_PROJECT_STATE.md

   - LaTeX sources
   - GitHub files
   - Abstracts, appendices, and metadata
-- The rule is mandatory and not subject to stylistic preference.
+- The rule is mandatory and not subject to stylistic preference..
 ## Table of Contents

 1. [Project Overview](#1-project-overview)